Master hexagonal architecture in Rust

 result30

-MockAuthorRepository is defined to hold the Result it should return in response to AuthorRepository::create_author calls 29 30.
+MockAuthorRepository is defined to hold the Result it should return in response AuthorRepository::create_author calls 29 30.

 The rather nasty type signature at 29 is due to the fact that AuthorRepository has a Clone bound, which means MockAuthorRespository must be Clone.

-Unfortunately for us, CreateAuthorError isn't Clone, because its Unknown variant contains anyhow::Error. anyhow::Error isn't Clone as it's designed to wrap unknown errors, which may not be Clone themselves. std::io::Error is one common non-Clone error.
+Unfortunately for us, CreateAuthorError isn't Clone, because its Unknown variant contains anyhow::Erroranyhow::Error isn't Clone since it's designed to wrap unknown errors, which may not be Clone themselves. std::io::Error is one common non-Clone error.

 Rather than passing MockAuthorRepository a convenient Result<Author, CreateAuthorError>, we need to give it something cloneable – Arc.
 But, as discussed, Arc's contents need to be Send + Sync for Arc to be Send + Sync, so we're forced to wrap the Result in a Mutex.
 (I'm using a tokio::sync::Mutex here, hence the await, but std::sync::Mutex also works with minor changes to the supporting code).